n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 Open the URL formed of the subdomain and domain name defined earlier, enter the user name and password defined earlier, and you should be able to access n8n.

-Stop n8n and Caddy with the following command:
+You can stop n8n and Caddy with the following command:

 ```shell
 sudo docker-compose stop